Generalizing Alignment Paradigm of Text-to-Image Generation with Preferences through $f$-divergence Minimization: Detailed Metric Description

 \subsection{Alignment Performance Metric.}

-In this paper, we utilize five metrics for evaluating the alignment performance.
-We employ the text-image CLIP score \cite{hessel2021clipscore} to evaluate the performance of text-image alignment and the Aesthetics score \cite{schuhmann2022laion}, ImageReward \cite{xu2024imagereward}, PickScore \cite{kirstain2023pick} and HPS-v2 \cite{wu2023human} to evaluate the performance of human value alignment .
+In this paper, we utilize six metrics for evaluating the alignment performance.
+We employ the text-image CLIP score \cite{hessel2021clipscore} and VQAScore \cite{lin2025evaluating} to evaluate the performance of text-image alignment and the Aesthetics score \cite{schuhmann2022laion}, ImageReward \cite{xu2024imagereward}, PickScore \cite{kirstain2023pick} and HPS-v2 \cite{wu2023human} to evaluate the performance of human value alignment.

 \textbf{Text-Image CLIP score.} The Text-Image CLIP score serves as a quantitative measure for evaluating the likeness between text-image pairs.
-CLIP Score is fundamentally based on the CLIP model, which transforms input text and images into distinct text and image vectors, followed by calculation of the dot product of these vectors.
+CLIP score is fundamentally based on the CLIP model, which transforms input text and images into distinct text and image vectors, followed by calculation of the dot product of these vectors.
 Foundational aim of the CLIP model is to cultivate versatile multimodal representations, free from specialized domain expertise, through the integration of linguistic indicators and visual data.
 Training approach of CLIP model mainly hinges on contrastive learning, where the system partitions the incoming text-image pairs into two categories: one cluster includes similar pairs to the input, whereas the other assembles dissimilar pairs.
 The model then learns representations of these inputs, with the objective to increment similarity within matching pairs while reducing it between non-matching pairs.
 Benefiting from its pre-training strategy, it enables the extraction of significant image and text features from vast unsupervised datasets.
-The CLIP model and CLIP score has demonstrated commendable performance across a wide range of tasks, encompassing image classification, semantic segmentation, image generation, object localization, video interpretation, and so on.
+The CLIP model and CLIP score have demonstrated commendable performance across a wide range of tasks, encompassing image classification, semantic segmentation, image generation, object localization, video interpretation, and so on.

+\textbf{VQAScore.} VQAScore meticulously transforms textual cues into precise inquiries, deploying the generative vision-language models with visual-question-answering (VQA) tasks to evaluate the congruence between the image and the descriptive text.
+Such innovative approach streamlines the assessment process while markedly enhancing the precision and dependability of evaluations.
+Furthermore, by utilizing the CLIP-FlanT5 model, VQAScore fosters a reciprocal influence between the visual content and the textual query, aligning more closely with human comprehension of the interplay between the image and the text.

 \textbf{Aesthetics score.} The LAION Aesthetics Predictor is utilized to estimate an image's aesthetic score, quantifying the mean human appreciation for its visual appeal.
 It leverages a neural network architecture (MLP) that takes CLIP embeddings as inputs to ascertain the average preference level for the image.
 Each image is assigned a score on the scale of 0 to 10, with 0 signifying the least visually attractive and 10 denoting the highest level of visual appeal.